Skip to main content

 When it’s time to review KPIs, the team hopes to have a solid click-through rate and some new sales opportunities.

-Ada will schedule three emails over 2 months, and focus content on solar benefits, cost offsets, and installation FAQs.
-To target the right group, she’ll build the segment off lead source and opportunity fields.
+Ada will schedule three emails over two months, and focus content on solar benefits, cost offsets, and installation FAQs.
+To target the right group, she’ll build the segment off of lead source and opportunity fields.

 Build an Email Series

 Ada starts by logging in to Salesforce and creating a campaign.
-She chooses Message Series, and names it Expo Follow-Up.
+She chooses to start from the Message Series option, and names it AEE Follow-Up.

 Message Series tile.

 A message series campaign is created in Flow Builder, a tool that helps you automate complex activities into multistep processes called flows.
-Like a single email campaign, the series campaign contains three primary parts: a schedule, audience segment (1), and content (2).
+Similar to a single email campaign, a series campaign contains three primary parts: a schedule and segment (1), and related email content (2).

 The flow canvas shows highlighted areas for the Audience, Content, and Schedule areas.